Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Results

 Referring to Figure~\ref{fig:group-multiclass-satd}, we can provide a comprehensive evaluation of specific types of SATD categorization, organized by their respective models, as shown in Figure~\ref{fig:multiclass-detail}.
-Each model is evaluated with a specific number of experiments (denoted by “n="), highlighting the range of experiments used to measure their performance.
+Each model is evaluated using a specified number of experiments (denoted by \enquote{n=}), thereby highlighting the range of experiments used to measure its performance.

-In the NLP group, two approaches, Textual patterns (n=46) and Annotation tags (n=2), were evaluated.
-The Textual Patterns approach showed highly variable performance, with precision hovering around 0.6, while the recall and F1 scores dropped significantly, indicating that while this method can accurately categorize SATDs in some cases, it struggles to consistently retrieve all SATD instances.
-The large interquartile range and the presence of outliers highlight the inconsistency of this method in different contexts.
-In contrast, Annotation tags, although evaluated on only two samples, showed relatively stable and high precision, recall, and F1 scores, indicating strong performance for the multiple cases tested, albeit with limited generalizability.
-These findings confirm the limitations of NLP techniques in handling the complexities of SATD categorization.
-While effective in some cases, particularly for high precision, NLP methods often miss critical SATD instances, leading to suboptimal recall and overall lower F1-scores.
-This aligns with the review’s conclusion that NLP approaches, although foundational in early SATD detection, are no longer sufficient for comprehensive and consistent categorization of SATD.
+Heuristic-based techniques were evaluated using Textual patterns (n=46) and Annotation tags (n=6).
+Textual patterns showed highly variable performance, with precision around 0.6 but much lower recall and F1 scores, indicating that while this method can sometimes classify SATDs accurately, it struggles to consistently retrieve all instances.
+The wide interquartile range and presence of outliers highlight its inconsistency across contexts.
+In contrast, Annotation tags, although tested in only six cases, showed relatively stable performance, with higher precision, recall, and F1 scores, suggesting stronger performance but limited generalizability.
+These findings confirm the limitations of heuristic approaches: while sometimes effective for achieving high precision, they often miss critical SATD instances, leading to suboptimal recall and lower overall F1 scores.

-ML models showed a wide range of results, reflecting the diversity in algorithm complexity and adaptability to SATD categorization.
-Random Forest (RF) (n=114) and Auto-sklearn (n=108) showed the highest performance, consistently providing high precision and recall, indicating that these models are able to balance false positives and missed SATD examples effectively.
-However, Naive Bayes (n=17) showed weaker performance, particularly in terms of recall, indicating that it may miss important SATD cases.
-Other models, such as SVM (n=25), XGBoost (n=50), and Logistic Regression (n=24), showed lower recall and more significant performance variation across the dataset, reflecting their challenges in categorizing SATD consistently.
+ML models exhibited a broad spectrum of results, reflecting their algorithmic diversity.
+Random Forest (RF) (n=114) and Auto-sklearn (n=114) achieved the strongest performance, with consistently high precision and recall, effectively balancing false positives and missed SATD cases.
+In contrast, Na\"ive Bayes (n=17) performed more weakly, especially in recall.
+Other models, such as Support Vector Machine (SVM) (n=25), Logistic Regression (LR) (n=24), and XGBoost (n=58), showed lower recall and greater variability, indicating challenges in reliably categorizing SATD.
+Maximum Entropy (ME) (n=18) demonstrated moderate performance, whereas Sequential Minimal Optimization (SMO) (n=8) was tested in only a limited number of cases, thereby limiting its generalizability.